- Positive track Wiring only.

 While pressed IN, this switch cuts the feed to the car and motor, even if the trigger is pulled.
 Once released the power feeds in at whatever point the trigger has been pulled to.
 The idea is that your trigger is already pulled in so that all you need to do is release the switch to give you a quicker start from the line at the beginning of the race.

-- The blue LED illuminates to shows that power is fed to the controller.
+- Illuminates to show that power is fed to the controller.

-- LED extinguishes when full power is delivered to the car.
+- Extinguishes when full power is delivered to the car.

 - BROWN (WHITE) Power in.
 (Positive from Power Supply)